leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

     )
 ```

 As you may see `onInitial`, `onLoading` and `onError` are marked as optional parameter.
 In many projects each of those widgets are the same for each page.
-So in order to eliminate even more boilerplate code, instead of passing them all each time you want to use `RequestCubitBuilder`, you can define them globally and provider in the whole app using [`RequestLayoutConfigProvider`](#requestlayoutconfigprovider).
+So in order to eliminate even more boilerplate code, instead of passing them all each time you want to use `RequestCubitBuilder`, you can define them globally and provide in the whole app using [`RequestLayoutConfigProvider`](#requestlayoutconfigprovider).

 ### `RequestLayoutConfigProvider`